 Please note that due to the nature of this adventure, it is not handicap accessible.
 However, if you have active children that need some time to run out some energy, this is the perfect spot.

 Another famous childhood classic is that of The Swiss Family Robinson.
 The Magic Kingdom has a life-size replica of the Robinson’s tree house.
 This is a must see for Robinson fans, as there is really no detail untouched.
 Please note that this attraction is not handicap accessible and requires guests to be able to walk and climb stairs.

 The Hall of Presidents

 The Hall of Presidents is a twenty-five minute retelling of America’s history.
-This attraction features very lifelike animotronic versions of each president.
+This informative and educational attraction features very lifelike animotronic versions of each president.
 The show is both educational and entertaining.
 Guests will also be treated to some authentic artifacts from early American History while waiting for the show to begin.
 If your family has been studying American History, make sure you visit the Hall of Presidents.

 Muppets Present Great Moments in History